ChongmingC/Project-report/README.md

-### Example: Calculating Copy Number for a Sample
+### 1 Calculating Copy Number

-If the reference slicing step is missing, you can proceed without it.
+I take one sample as an example.

 #### 1.1 Slicing